 To deactivate/activate a clip:

 Right-click (Win) or Ctrl-click (Mac) on the clip and choose the command 'Deactivate Clip(s)' or 'Activate Clip(s)' from the context menu.
+In Live 9 and up, you can also press the 0 key on your computer keyboard.

 To deactivate/activate notes in a MIDI clip:

 Double-click the desired MIDI clip, select the note(s) to mute, then right-click (Win) or Ctrl-click (Mac) to choose the command 'Deactivate Note(s)' or 'Activate Note(s)' respectively.
+In Live 9 and higher, pressing the 0 key on your computer keyboard also works.

 To deactivate/activate multiple clips or notes in a MIDI clip:

 Use Ctrl (Win) or Cmd (Mac) or click and drag to select multiple clips or notes, then right- or Ctrl-click and choose the command.
 If you want to deactivate all notes of the same key (e.g. C3), right-click on the respective key in the piano roll and choose the command.
+In Live 9 and up, you can also press the 0 key on your computer keyboard to achieve the same thing.

 The first tutorial of the series is Ableton Live Workflow Tips Part 1 - The Editing Grid.
 Next up: Ableton Live Workflow Tips Part 7 - MIDI Note Stretch.